hgducharme/dotfiles/README.md

 # dotfiles

-Use `stow` to place these files where you want them.
+Use GNU stow to place these files where you want them.